PCI Compliance Checklist: How to Achieve Compliance in 2024

 Implementation requirements:

-Test security systems and processes
+Test security systems and networks regularly

 Goal: Regularly monitor and test networks